-OPAS data provides information not available from other sources about pregnancy and the first few months after birth.
-This information can be used to identify groups of women and infants at high risk for health problems, to monitor changes in health status, and to measure progress towards goals in improving the health of mothers and infants.
-Additionally, the 2016 OPAS will provide data to measure progress in Ohio’s maternal and infant health (MIH) initiatives and will be used by researchers to investigate emerging issues in the field of reproductive health.
+OPAS data provide information not available from other sources about pregnancy and the first few months after birth.
+This information can be used to identify groups at high risk for pregnancy-related health problems, and to measure progress towards goals in improving postpartum and infant health.
+Additionally, the OPAS provides data to measure progress in Ohio’s maternal and infant health (MIH) initiatives and is used by researchers to investigate emerging issues in the field of reproductive health.

-The 2016 OPAS is a stratified mixed collection mode random survey of residential women who gave birth in Ohio.
-Relevant populations of interest, such as the nine Ohio Health Equity Institute (OEI) counties, will be oversampled to facilitate analysis of Ohio’s MIH initiatives and ongoing program development.
-Sampled women will be contacted approximately 2-4 months after delivery and can participate by completing a mailed survey, online survey, or telephone survey.
+The OPAS is a stratified mixed mode survey of mothers with a recent live birth in Ohio.
+Relevant populations of interest, such as the ten Ohio Health Equity Institute (OEI) counties, are oversampled to facilitate analysis of Ohio’s MIH initiatives and ongoing program development.
+Sampled participants are contacted approximately 2-4 months after delivery and can respond by completing a mailed survey, online survey, or telephone survey.